giellalt/dict-nob-sma/00_readme.txt

 - Thereafter make a list of nob lemmata in ped/sma/nob/ that are missing in nobsma/src, and present that as a diff list.
 - Then the lexicographers go through this list and add interesting ones to nobsma.

-The point is that @cip found that a_sma-oahpa.xml  a_smanob.xml     n_sma-oahpa.xml  n_smanob.xml     v_sma-oahpa.xml  v_smanob.xml
-in some dir used previously for the same purpose, namely for reverting files.